LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: Models Considered

 \subsection{Task-Specific Fine-Tuning}

-\textbf{Hierarchical Model} Legal documents are usually much longer (i.e. consisting of thousands of words) than typical text (e.g., tweets, customer reviews, news articles) often considered in various NLP tasks.
-Thus, standard Transformer-based models that can typically process up to 512 sub-word units cannot be directly applied across all LexGLUE datasets, unless documents are severely truncated to the model's limit.
-Figure~\ref{fig:lengths} shows the distribution of text input length across all LexGLUE datasets.
-Even for Transformer-based models specifically designed to handle long text (e.g., LongFormer, BigBird), handling longer legal documents remains a challenge.
-Given the length of the text input in three of the seven LexGLUE tasks, ECtHR (A and B) and SCOTUS, we employ a hierarchical variant of all standard pre-trained Transformer-based models (BERT, RoBERTa, DeBERTa, Legal-BERT, CaseLaw-BERT) during fine-tuning and inference.
-The hierarchical variants are similar to that of \citet{chalkidis-et-al-2021-ecthr}.
-They use the corresponding pre-trained Transformer-based model to encode each paragraph of the input text independently and obtain the top-level representation $h_{\text{\cls}}$ of each paragraph.
-A second-level shallow (2-layered) Transformer encoder with the exact same specifications (e.g., hidden units, number of attention heads) is fed with the paragraph representations to make them context-aware (aware of the surrounding paragraphs).
-We then max-pool over the context-aware paragraph representations to obtain a document representation, which is fed to a classification layer, as in the rest of the datasets.\footnote{In Appendix~\ref{sec:bert_truncated}, we present results from preliminary experiments using the standard version of BERT for ECtHR Task A (-12.2\%), Task B(-10.6\%), and SCOTUS (-3.5\%).} \textbf{Text Classification Tasks} For EUR-LEX, LEDGAR and UNFAIR-ToS tasks, we feed each document to the pre-trained model (e.g., BERT) and obtain the top-level representation $h_{\text{\cls}}$ of the special \cls token as the document representation, following \citet{devlin-etal-2019-bert}.
+\textbf{Text Classification Tasks} For EUR-LEX, LEDGAR and UNFAIR-ToS tasks, we feed each document to the pre-trained model (e.g., BERT) and obtain the top-level representation $h_{\text{\cls}}$ of the special \cls token as the document representation, following \citet{devlin-etal-2019-bert}.
 The latter goes through a dense layer of $L$ output units, one per label, followed by a sigmoid (in EUR-LEX, UNFAIR-ToS) or softmax (in LEDGAR) activation, respectively.
-For the two ECtHR tasks (A and B) and SCOTUS, where the hierarchical model is employed, we feed the max-pooled document representation to a classification linear layer.
+For the two ECtHR tasks (A and B) and SCOTUS, where the hierarchical variants are employed, we feed the max-pooled (over paragraphs) document representation to a classification linear layer.
 The linear layer is again followed by a sigmoid (EctHR) or softmax (SCOTUS) activation. \textbf{Multiple-Choice QA Task} For CaseHOLD, we convert each training (or test) instance (the prompt and the five candidate answers) into five input pairs following \citet{zhengguha2021}.
 Each pair consists of the prompt and one of the five candidate answers, separated by the special delimiter token \sep.
-The top-level representation $h_{\text{\cls}}$ of each pair is fed to a linear layer to obtain a logit (score), and the five logits are then passed through a softmax activation to obtain a probability distribution over the five candidate answers.
+The top-level representation $h_{\text{\cls}}$ of each pair is fed to a linear layer to obtain a logit, and the five logits are then passed through a softmax yielding a probability distribution over the five candidate answers.